 Oxygen-Ozone and Healing Cocktail

-We recommend a post-extraction healing injection with medical-grade oxygen-ozone, preferably the same day or soon after to fully sterilize the area.
+We recommend a post-extraction healing injection with medical-grade oxygen-ozone, preferably the same day or soon after to sterilize the area.
 Medical-grade oxygen-ozone gas creates an oxygen-rich environment that induces a positive, multi-factorial, biochemical/physiologic change in affected tissues.
-Ozone is one of the most powerful sterilizers in the world with the ability to kill/neutralize bacteria, viruses, and fungi.
+Ozone is one of the most powerful sterilizers in the world with the ability to kill/neutralize bacteria, viruses, fungi, mold, parasites.

 Simple After Care Instructions